eduardz1/CUDA-Path-Tracer/report/report.typ

   For this reason, all the benchmarks presented in this report were done with code compiled using `nvcc` with LTO enabled.

-  == Random <random>

-  Random number generation is not an easy problem, to tackle it, we decided to use the cuRAND library @curand.
-A lot of considerations were made in how to write a performant kernel, given that we have to use random states in various parts of our program.

-  For starters, random states are used for sub-pixel sampling, an antialiasing technique which allows us to eliminate jagged edges from the objects.
-We also use random states to simulate the defocus blur effect, also known as bokeh, which is a photographic effect that simulates the out-of-focus areas of an image produced by a camera lens with an arbitrarily large aperture (and thus, arbitrarly small depth of field).
-Random states are also used for some materials, for example to scatter light in a diffuse material.

-  In chapter 3.6 of #cite(<curand>, form: "prose") the authors suggests using a setup kernel to inizialize all the random states, in our case we couldn't measure any improvements and we, on the contrary found it more efficient to inizialize the random states directly in the kernel.
-It's clear though that a setup kernel might be beneficial in the case we wanted to focus on supporting more efficiently multiple image rendering, allowing us to memeoize the random states.

-  The other possible improvement is the usage of the `curandStatePhilox4_32_10_t` random state type instead of the `curandState` type.
-At the cost of a slightly higher memory usage (64 bytes instead of 48 bytes), we are able to generate four random numbers at once through the usage of the `curand_uniform4` function.

   == Benchmarks